Almond Cake with Roasted Strawberries & Rhubarb on Top

 - Category: Dessert

 This maple-sweetened, gluten-free almond cake topped with roasted strawberries and rhubarb is a simple springtime dessert!
-Recipe yields one 9-inch cake.
+Recipe yields one 9-inch cake, enough for 8 slices.

 - 2 cups (8 ounces) almond flour or almond meal, firmly packed into measuring cups

 - 1/2 teaspoon baking soda

 - 1 pint (1 pound) strawberries, hulled and sliced into thin pieces

 - 1/2 pound (about 2 stalks) rhubarb, sliced vertically into 1/2-inch wide strips, then sliced crosswise into small pieces, about 1/4-inch by 1/2-inch